MRSa/InventoryManager/Readme.md

-Inventory Manager
+Inventory Manager : An android application to manage personal inventories (e.g. books, electric parts, etc.)

-An android application to manage personal inventories (e.g. books, electric parts, etc.)
+This repository is under construction.